13 People Share The Best Things They've Managed To Teach Their Pets To Do By Accident

 As I noted some time ago, he grabs each letter in his teeth and brings it to where I’m sitting.
 Bigger pieces get batted with his strong paws.

-(If there’s a piece too heavy, he sits at my feet, looking back to the letter slot, and “MROW’s” loudly till I go fetch.)”
+(If there’s a piece too heavy, he sits at my feet, looking back to the letter slot, and “MROW’s” loudly until I go fetch it.)”

 #10 Plan of attack.

-“When my old cat was a kitten he would get in your face when you were eating and try to steal stuff off your plate/fork/mouth.
-Squirt bottle came into play and after a few days he realized if he stood by the xbox we would not squirt him and he could plan an attack.”
+“When my old cat was a kitten, he would get in your face when you were eating and try to steal food off your plate, fork, or mouth.
+A squirt bottle came into play, and after a few days, he realized that if he stood by the Xbox, we would not squirt him, and he could plan an attack.”

 #9 He only does it for me.